H3dkyV/H3dkyV.github.io/README.md

 # H3dkyV.github.io

-This is the GitHub repo for an experimental new Midland, TX Democratic Party website.
+This is the GitHub repo for the new Midland, TX Democratic Party website.